-Informative writing encompasses a variety of written work that addresses different subjects, is written in different ways, for different purposes.
 The following example is an excerpt from a report of the results of a scientific study about trends in word usage on Facebook.
-The study considered the words used by members of different age groups, ethnicities, and genders, the ways in which they used them, and with what frequency.
+The study considered the words used by members of different age groups, ethnicities, and genders, the ways in which the words were used, and with what frequency.